 This chapter describes the field of Co-Design.

-2.1 History of Co-Design research
+2.1 Co-Design research

 The field of Co-Design is about 10 years old now.
-[Guus: about Gupta paper etc]
+Two papers that give a broad overview of the field are those by Gajski [15] and De Michelli[31].